pranavbalakrishnan4100/pranavbalakrishnan4100/README.md

 - 👋 Hi, I’m Pranav Balakrishnan.
 - 👨‍🎓 I’m currently pursuing a bachelors in Electronics and Communication engineering.
-- 👨‍💻 My primary skills involve data structures and algorithms,DBMS and working on the front end of web applications.
+- 👨‍💻 My primary skills involve data structures and algorithms,DBMS and working on the front end of websites.
 - 📫 You can reach out to me via: pranav.bk@outlook.com.

 <!---